remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

 Now, you create a so called Trail component.
 It takes some React children and duplicates them.
 The component adds a delay to each subsequent dot so they don't start all at once.
 Each dot will have a scale applied to it, so that each dot is smaller than the previous one.
-And here comes the important step: Within the `<Trail>` component you implement the previously created `<Move>` component.
+What you also do is you implement the previously created `<Move>` component within the `<Trail>` component.
+We order is crucial here.
+Things are done from inside out:

+1. Apply a scale so that the dots become smaller over time.
+2. Apply the move animation.
+3. Apply a delay between the animation start of each dot by using Remotion's `<Sequence>` component.

 ```tsx twoslash title="src/Trail.tsx"
 // @filename: Move.tsx